By Jacqueline Olivo. USMC Daughter

 My name is Jacqueline, I’m twenty years old, and I was raised as a military child.
 My Dad served 26 years in the U.S. Marine Corps.
 I’m currently studying film at an arts conservatory in North Carolina.
 From K-12, I attended six schools in three states – but when people ask me where I’m from, I just say, ‘Northern Virginia.’
 It’s certainly easier than explaining how it’s possible not to have a ‘hometown.’

 Growing up as a military child is not an easy feat.
 You tend to develop a very specific skill set.
 You learn how to pack your room up every other year, how to say goodbye to your friends, and how to make new ones.
-At the time, it doesn’t exactly seem like the greatest thing in the world, and sometimes it even seems like the end of the world, but sometimes it gives me an advantage.
+At the time, it doesn’t exactly seem like the greatest thing in the world.
+And sometimes it even seems like the end of the world, but other times it gives me an advantage.

 Packing up my life and moving six hours south didn’t seem like a big deal, especially after 18 years of moving at the “request” of the Marine Corps.
 Making new friends, establishing myself in a completely new city – these were all things I’d done with my family many times before.
 However, many of my civilian friends did struggle with moving out and being on their own for the first time, away from the towns they’d lived in their entire lives.
 It was definitely a foreign concept to me: growing up in one place for over a decade, having friends they’d known intimately well since Kindergarten, and being homesick for that atmosphere.
 It isn’t a good or bad thing; just very different experiences.